-As expressed by the community, current community challenges include the preservation of existing businesses and jobs in the community and attracting new businesses and jobs in a controlled, healthy and safe environment.
+As expressed by the community, current community challenges include lack of economic diversity, and the need to support growth and development while protecting the small town character and natural environment.

 The following sections describe the implications of the APM Project for each of the community well-being "lenses" or asset categories.